 A: In my time off from training and school, I set at the Stanford climbing wall.
 I love the setting because it is an opportunity for me to share all of the climbing styles that I have been exposed to in my 15 years of climbing with the rest of the community.

 Q: What have you learned from failure?

 A: Each failure is just another step towards success.
 I have learned that nothing worthwhile is done on my first try.
-The things that mean the most to me are the things that I have already tried and failed many, many times on.
+The things that mean the most to me are the things that I have already tried and failed many times.

 Q: Who are the climbers that inspire you the most, and why?

 A: Kerry Scott and Timothy Kang!
-These two people are more passionate about climbing than anyone and I believe that success in climbing is all about passion.
-For me, Kerry and Tim are inspirations in their love and commitment to climbing.
+These two people are more passionate about climbing than anyone, and success in climbing is all about passion.
+For me, Kerry and Tim are inspirations in their love and commitment to climbing

 Q: What is your favorite climbing location, and why?

 A: While I really love the shoes, the thing that I love the most about Butora is the community.
 No matter where I am, I always know that I can find a friend in a fellow Butora athlete.